Nizhny Novgorod

 The city was founded on 4 February 1221 by Prince George II of Vladimir.
-In 1612, Kuzma Minin and Prince Dmitry Pozharsky organized an army for the liberation of Moscow and all Russia from the Poles and Lithuanians.
-In 1817, Nizhny Novgorod became a great trade center of the Russian Empire.
-In 1896, at a fair, an All-Russia Exhibition was organized.
-During the Soviet period, the city turned into an important industrial center.
+In 1612, Kuzma Minin and Prince Dmitry Pozharsky organized an army for the liberation of Moscow from the Poles and Lithuanians.
+In 1817, Nizhny Novgorod became a great trade centre of the Russian Empire.
+In 1896, at the trade centre, an All-Russia Exhibition was organized.
+During the Soviet period, the city turned into an important industrial centre, and was known as Gorky.
 In particular, the Gorky Automobile Plant was constructed in this period.
-Then the city was given the nickname "Russian Detroit".
+Around this time, the city was given the nickname "Russian Detroit".
 Shortly before the dissolution of the Soviet Union the city was renamed Nizhny Novgorod once again.
 In 1985, the Nizhny Novgorod Metro was opened.
 In 2016, Vladimir Putin opened the new 70th Anniversary of Victory Plant, which is part of the Almaz-Antey Air and Space Defence Corporation.

-The Kremlin – the historic center of the city – contains the main government agencies of the city and the Volga Federal District.
-The demonym for a Nizhny Novgorod resident is "нижегородец" (nizhegorodets) for male or "нижегородка" (nizhegorodka) for female, rendered in English as Nizhegorodian.
-Novgorodian is inappropriate; it refers to a resident of Veliky Novgorod.
+The Kremlin – the historic centre of the city – contains the main government agencies of the city and the Volga Federal District.
+The demonym for a Nizhny Novgorod resident is нижегородец (nizhegorodets) for men or нижегородка (nizhegorodka) for women, rendered in English as Nizhegorodian.
+Novgorodian is improper, as it refers to a resident of Veliky Novgorod.
 Nizhny Novgorod was one of the host cities of the 2018 FIFA World Cup.

 History

 Name

-Originally the name was just Novgorod ("Newtown"), but to distinguish it from the other, older and well-known Novgorod (Veliky Novgorod) to the west, the city was commonly called "Novgorod of the Lower lands," or "Lower Newtown."
-This land was named "lower" (nizhniy (нижний)), even though it is actually higher in altitude than Veliky Novgorod, because it is situated downstream of other Russian cities such as Moscow, Vladimir and Murom.
+Originally, the name was just Novgorod ('Newtown'), but to distinguish it from the other, older and well-known Novgorod (Veliky Novgorod) to the west, the city was commonly called Novgorod of the Lower Lands, or Lower Newtown.
+The city and surrounding land is called lower (nizhniy; нижний), even though it is actually higher in altitude than Veliky Novgorod, because it is situated downstream of other Russian cities such as Moscow, Vladimir and Murom.

+From 1932 to 1990, the city was known as Gorky (Горький, [ˈɡorʲkʲɪj]).